NeVerTools/ICLP_2025/README.md

 ### 1. _Benchmark generation_

-To recreate the benchmarks contained in the [Experiments](Experiments) directory you will need MATLAB and Python 3.11.
+To recreate the benchmarks presented in the paper you will need MATLAB and Python 3.11.
 The same environment will be used for verification with _*NeVer2*_ and _*Marabou*_.

-You can get MATLAB academic licenses [here](https://www.mathworks.com/pricing-licensing.html?prodcode=ML&intendeduse=edu) and create the Python environment with the following commands (assuming _conda_ is installed):
+You can get MATLAB academic licenses [here](https://www.mathworks.com/pricing-licensing.html?prodcode=ML&intendeduse=edu) and create the Python environment with the following commands (assuming _[conda](https://anaconda.org/anaconda/conda)_ is installed):

 ```bash
 conda create -n iclp_base python=3.11